365businessdev/docs/_i18n/en-US/_docs/365-business-print-agent/print-agent-service-installation.md

 Please [read this article](../print-agent-whatis/) to determine which Service Mode you should choose for your scenario.

+> **Remarks**<br>Sharing network printers in 365 business Print Agent may cause timeouts as the actual printer takes longer to respond.
+This is a common problem with Windows printer management and cannot be solved by 365 business Print Agent.<br><br>We strongly recommend installing 365 business Print Agent directly on print servers to share locally installed printers instead of sharing printers from a remote print server.

 ## Install Print Agent Service software

  1. [Download](https://365businessapi.com/api/SoftwareDownload?AppId=c2e7d99c-d3c6-4ecc-9c6b-7be4048b41a9) the latest version of Print Agent Service.